 And consider this, if Dr Qiu has opened his own Direct Lemonade stand, and has a panel that have prepaid a season’s worth of lemonade in advance, what incentive does he have to keep his quality up all season long.

-And, yes, direct primary care has virtues.
-But, it in terms of incentivizing a diluted product of fewer visits and more referrals, a practice that turns on a fixed-fee for potentially unlimited visits has a certain resemblance to capitation.
+Yes, direct primary care has virtues.
+But, it in terms of incentivizing fewer visits and more referrals, or an alternative strategy of cherry-picking low-utilizers, a practice that turns on a fixed-fee for potentially unlimited visits resembles capitation in important ways.